ainchor-labs/bevel/README.md

 ## Future Desired additions

 - State Machine for animation
-- Ability to have 3d as well
 - LDtk integration for level design
 - Box2D for physics
+- Collisions (Physics-based and non-physics based)

 More features to come